 Hand out a delicious deal on something awesome, then promote the heck out of your other items while they're on your site in order to up that average order value.

-Pro tip: You can use Bold's Product Upsell app to display complimentary products on that doorbuster item!
+Pro tip: You can use the Bold Upsell app to display complimentary products on that doorbuster item!